blakewilson/faust-gutenberg-decode-demo/README.md

 # FAUST_SECRET_KEY=YOUR_PLUGIN_SECRET
 ```

-Copy andy paste the URL to your WordPress site and replace `https://faustexample.wpengine.com` with it.
+Copy the URL of your WordPress site and replace `https://faustexample.wpengine.com` with it.

 ### Run the dev server